 Ramen Danbo opened its first store in Chikushino on the southern Japanese island of Kyushu in 2000.
 And it might have stayed only there if it hadn’t managed to top a Japanese television poll of the best ramen joints in Fukuoka Prefecture.
 The shop’s popularity blew up, and soon Ramen Danbo had locations across Kyushu, and then Japan – and then the world.

-Last week it arrived in Brisbane opening a new store on Merivale Street in South Brisbane.
-It’s come after a 2017 launch in Southport (and a second store in Surfers Paradise) that quickly saw it become one of the most celebrated ramen spots on the Gold Coast.
+In late March it arrived in Brisbane, opening a new store on Merivale Street in South Brisbane.
+It comes after a 2017 launch in Southport (and a second store in Surfers Paradise) that quickly saw it become one of the most celebrated ramen spots on the Gold Coast.

 “In Japan, ramen is ingrained in the culture.
 But … it’s like going out for a kebab,” Ramen Danbo Australian managing director Andrew Hosaka-Zaniewski says.
 “Even though it’s the soul food of Japan it’s not considered a ‘going out’ meal.”